 The School of Diagnostic Medical Sonography - Vascular Concentration is an advanced level 12 month certificate program.
 The school awards a certificate in Vascular Sonography upon completion.
 The program is currently working toward accreditation.
 The Sonography Principles and Instrumentation Examination (SPI) may be taken upon completion of the physics course.
-The student must meet the prerequisite of a Bachelor's degree or a 2 year allied health degree, and complete the 12 month program to qualify to sit for the ARDMS Vascular Technology exam (RVT).
+The student must meet the prerequisite of a Bachelor's degree or a 2 year allied health degree, and complete the 12 month program to qualify to sit for the ARDMS Vascular Technology exam (RVT) or the Cardiovascular Credentialing International exam (CCI).